Do I Need a Lawyer for a Bicycle Accident in New York?

 A mild traumatic brain injury is a serious injury.
-Any broken bone including a broken nose, broken finger, broken toe, broken rib or any other broken bone is defined by New York law as a serious injury.
+Any broken bone, including a broken nose, a broken finger, a broken toe, a broken rib, or any other broken bone, is defined by New York law as a serious injury.

 Hit and Run Bicycle Accidents

-Bicycle accidents frequently involve a hit-and-run accident where the car and left the scene and is unidentified.
+Bicycle accidents frequently involve a hit-and-run accident where the car left the scene and is unidentified.